astha9120/Group4_FaceRecognition-ATM/README.md

         2. Basic tutorials of Nodejs - NPM, modules, routing

- Dhruvil : Tutorials of Tensorflow
+ Dhruvil : Tutorials of Tensorflow, Implemented a Classification project using Tensor Flow and Keras Model.
+Understood how backpropagation, optimization and other functions in Tensor flow help in pre-processing and training the model.

  Shivam : Tutorials of Convolutional Neural Network (CNN)